yjlo123/runtime-tutorial/raw.md

 drw 0 15 15	/ dark gray
 ```

-Runtime Script also has some advanced instructions to mimic some high-level programming language statements, such as if-else and functions.
-These instructions can make it more convenient to write programs, but we should use them with caution.
+Runtime Script also has some advanced commands to mimic some high-level programming language statements, such as if-else and functions.
+These commands can make it more convenient to write programs, but we should use them with caution.

 > Indentations in Runtime Script are only for readability, they do not affect the execution.